Pugazhendhi-github/Finance-Flash-EUR-INR_Analysis/README.md

 Feel free to create additional notebooks for specific analyses.
 Contributing
 Contributions are welcome!
 If you find any issues or have suggestions, feel free to open an issue or submit a pull request.
+# Moving Averages (MA):
+Simple Moving Average (SMA): Calculates the average price over a specified period (e.g., 50 days).
+A bullish signal occurs when the current price crosses above the SMA, and a bearish signal when it crosses below.
+Exponential Moving Average (EMA): Similar to SMA but gives more weight to recent prices.
+EMA crossovers can indicate buy or sell opportunities.

+# Relative strength index

+Relative Strength Index (RSI):
+RSI measures the strength and speed of price movements.
+Values above 70 indicate overbought conditions (potential sell signal), while values below 30 suggest oversold conditions (potential buy signal).
+# Bollinger Bands:
+Consists of an upper band (standard deviation above the moving average) and a lower band (standard deviation below).
+Price crossing the bands can signal buy or sell opportunities.